The X's: Development and production

 The series was pitched in 2002, with development from 2002 to 2003.
 Production ran from May 2004 to September 2006.
 The end credits of each episode reveal that in production order, the first ten episodes were completed by 2005, while the last ten were completed by 2006.

-Jim Smith, alumni of The Ren & Stimpy Show, was a prominent storyboard artist on the series; he alongside Vincent Waller were instrumental in the formation of Nickelodeon Animation Studio, having refused to join the studio after Spümcø was terminated from the series.
+Jim Smith, an alumni of The Ren & Stimpy Show, was a prominent storyboard artist on the series; he alongside Vincent Waller were instrumental in the formation of Nickelodeon Animation Studio, having refused to join the studio after Spümcø was terminated from the series.
 His longtime work partner John Kricfalusi makes a cameo appearance in an episode, despite defaming the production company at its earliest years.

 After production wrapped in late 2006, Carlos Ramos and director Dave Marshall moved on to work on Ni Hao, Kai-Lans pilot and series.
 Ramos left Nickelodeon in June 2007 after working as a character designer.
 CG supervisor Ernest Chan, along with voice director and writer Doug Langdale, moved to providing 3D special effects and writing episodes of El Tigre: The Adventures of Manny Rivera respectively.

 Broadcast

 The series aired on Nickelodeon and premiered in the United States on November 25, 2005, with three back-to-back episodes.
-The final episode aired on November 25, 2006.
-As of 2007, "Theater of War" / "Breaking Camp" remain unaired in the United States.
+After the final episode aired on November 25, 2006, "Theater of War" / "Breaking Camp" remain unaired in the United States.